Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

 8. What are the Amazon RDS features that can be used to improve the availability of your database?
 (Choose TWO)
     - A. AWS Regions.
     - B. Multi-AZ Deployment.
-    - C. Automatic patching.
+    - C. Automatic patching.[improves security]
     - D. Read Replicas.
-    - E. Edge Locations.
+    - E. Edge Locations.[part of CDN]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B, D